imixs/imixs-cloud/doc/SETUP.md

 * The master node is the kubernetes api server
 * The worker nodes are serving the applications (pods).

 A node can be a virtual or a hardware node.
 All nodes are defined by unique fixed IP-addresses and DNS names.
 Only the manager-node need to be accessible through the Internet.
+So you also can connect your worker nodes with a private network if you like.

-To enable communication between your cluster nodes using short names, make sure that on each node the short host names a listed in the /etc/hosts with the public or private IP addresses.
+To enable communication between your cluster nodes using short names, make sure that on each node the short host names are listed in the /etc/hosts with the public or private IP addresses.

 ## The Cluster-User

-** Note:**
+**Note:**
 In *Imixs-Cloud* you should always work with a non-root, sudo privileged cluster user.
+This protects yourself from doing nasty things with the root user.
 So first make sure that you have defined a cluster-user on your master node and also on all your worker nodes.

-To create a cluster-user follow the next steps and replace '{username}' with the name of our cluster user you have choosen.
+To create a cluster-user follow the next steps and replace '{username}' with the name of our cluster user you have chosen.

 	$ useradd -m {username} -s /bin/bash
 	$ passwd {username}

+Make sure that your cluster-user has also *sudo* rights!

 ## Install the Master Node

-*Imixs-Cloud* provides a install script for Debain and Fedora/CentOS linux distributes.
+*Imixs-Cloud* provides a install script for Debain and Fedora/CentOS linux distributions.
 You can copy the setup script from the /scritps/ directory.
 But we recommend to clone the *Imixs-Cloud* git repo so you have all scripts and configuration files in one place.
 You can also fork the *Imixs-Cloud* project to customize your environment individually to your needs.

 ### Install Git

-For a easy setup install git and clone the *Imixs-Cloud* repository on your master node:
+For a easy setup install git on your master node and clone the *Imixs-Cloud* repository or a fork:

 For Debian 10 run: